The Simpsons: Bart's House of Weirdness

-The Simpsons: Bart's House of Weirdness is a platform video game published by Konami on January 1, 1992 for MS-DOS.
+The Simpsons: Bart's House of Weirdness is a platform video game published by Konami for MS-DOS in 1992.
 Developed by Distinctive Software, it is based on the Simpsons franchise and features many aspects from the series.
 In the game, the player controls Bart as he escapes from the Simpsons' house after being grounded by his parents.
 On his adventures throughout town, Bart is equipped with various weapons that are used to fend off enemies and animals.
-Bart's House of Weirdness does not have a wide fan base because it was only released for DOS, but the early reviews of the game were positive, at least in terms of graphics and sound.
+Reviews of the game were positive.

 Plot and gameplay

 Bart's House of Weirdness is an action-adventure platform game that uses single-screen movement.
 The plot sees Bart grounded to his room by his parents Homer and Marge after having pulled one too many pranks.
 With nothing to do, he quickly gets bored and escapes from the home.
 He travels around town, and eventually heads to an amusement park where he has to save Krusty the Clown from his archenemy Sideshow Bob.

 The game has six levels and a final battle.
 The player controls Bart as he helps his sister Maggie recover her ball, explores the basement and attic of the Simpsons' home, sneaks out to the movie theater and the Springfield Mall, and has a dream in which he is inserted into the Itchy & Scratchy universe.
 During these levels, Bart fights dust bunnies, spiders (in the attic), ghosts (in the basement), space mutants (at the movie theater), and Itchy and Scratchy (in the dream world).

 Bart is able to utilize a variety of weapons in the game, including a burp gun, a slingshot, spray paint, and water balloons.
 The player controls these weapons with either a keyboard or a joystick.
 The joystick control has two modes: one for shooting and one for jumping.
 Whenever the player misses one of the creatures and they are able to hit Bart, the life bar, called the "Cool-O-Meter", drops.
 In order to regain Bart's coolness, the player must find a cool item that he can use.
 When the player has completed all levels, Bart goes to the Krustyland amusement park to save Krusty from Bob.